 Choose either Print or Digital from the Layout Type drop-down menu.

 Choose New from the Page Size: drop-down menu.
 The Custom Page Size dialog box displays.

 Fill in a Name for the new custom page size, and define the Width and Height.
 The orientation will be assigned automatically, depending on the values input for Width and Height.

-Any custom page sizes you create will appear in the Page Size drop-down menu in the New Project and the New Layout dialog boxes and can be selected when creating new Print and eBook layouts, however, custom page sizes defined for Print layouts can only be used selected when creating new Print layouts, and custom page sizes defined for eBook layouts can only be used selected when creating new eBook layouts.
+Any custom page sizes you create will appear in the Page Size drop-down menu in the New Project and the New Layout dialog boxes and can be selected when creating new Print and Digital layouts, however, custom page sizes defined for Print layouts can only be used selected when creating new Print layouts, and custom page sizes defined for Digital layouts can only be used selected when creating new Digital layouts.
 The custom page sizes will be removed when your preferences are deleted and new preferences created.

 Custom page sizes can also be created using the New Layout dialog.
 (Layout > New).

 It's easy to navigate between layouts, add layouts, duplicate layouts, and delete layouts.